ypriverol/github-paper/document/manuscript.md

 programming tasks between different remote contributors.
-Here, we introduce the main features of GitHub, a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and web page for open source projects.
+Here, we introduce the main features of GitHub, a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and project-related web content for open source projects.
 GitHub also offers paid plans for private repositories.
 GitHub relies, at its core, on the well-known and open source version control system git, designed and developed by Linus Torvalds for the development of the